-- 1. Understand main concepts of OS and to analyze the different CPU scheduling policies. - 2.
-Understand process synchronization and deadlock management. - 3.
-Understand memory management and virtual memory techniques. - 4.
-Appreciate the concepts of storage and file management. - 5.
-Study OS protection and security concepts.
+- 1. To understand main concepts of OS and to analyze the different CPU scheduling policies - 2.
+To understand process synchronization and deadlock management. - 3.
+To understand memory management and virtual memory techniques - 4.
+To appreciate the concepts of storage and file management - 5.
+To study OS protection and security concepts.